Leaf16591/AdAway-Default-Blocklist-AdGuard-Version/README.md

 # AdAway default blocklist for AdGuard Android.
-Conversion syntax for Adguard Android of AdAway main host.
+Conversion syntax for Adguard Android of AdAway default blocklist.

 For use it add this link to your Adguard Android in Personalized Filter List Section. https://github.com/Leaf16591/AdAway-host-sources-for-AdGuard-Android/raw/main/Host